 August 23, 2012

-A contingent of Pacific McGeorge faculty members and students from the law school's Federal Defender Clinic conducted a two-week training program for Chilean public defenders from July 30 through Aug.
+A contingent of McGeorge faculty members and students from the law school's Federal Defender Clinic conducted a two-week training program for Chilean public defenders from July 30 through Aug.
 10 in Santiago, Chile.

 Charlie Young, '13, Meghan Clair, '13, and Matt Fleming, '11, each of whom is fluent in Spanish, joined Professors Emily Garcia Uhrig, Raquel Aldana, Cary Bricker and Luis Mogollon in a program that focused on interviewing, counseling and engaging in plea-bargaining.

 Professors Bricker, Garcia Uhrig, and Aldana collaborated with Fleming to construct a skills-based syllabus and develop materials in the early summer that included different kinds of simulations and exercises used in the law school’s clinical courses.